dthkhang/adbrv/README.md

   - `--unset` will remove all reverse ports and reset HTTP proxy settings.

 - 📊 **Status reporting**
-  - `--status` displays all connected devices, active proxy settings, and reverse port mappings.
+  - `--status` displays all connected devices, active proxy settings, and reverse port mappings in a clear tree format.

+- 🧩 **Frida management**
+  - `--frida kill` to kill all running frida-server processes (with confirmation if multiple processes).
+  - Status output shows Frida server PID if running.
+  - **To start frida-server, please do it manually via adb shell and su.**
+  - **Recommended:** Use frida-server version 16.6.3 for best stability.

 - ⚙️ **Reliable subprocess execution**
   - Uses `subprocess` instead of `os.system` for better control and output handling.